titon/titon/readme.md

 * Helper - Provides additional functionality to the view layer.
 * Listener - Objects that listen and wait to be triggered at specific events in the system.
 * Package - A combination of library types into a single related entity.
-* Readers - Handles the loading of configuration file types: xml, json, yaml, etc
+* Reader - Handles the loading of configuration file types: xml, json, yaml, etc
-* Routes - Maps URLs to internal destinations.
+* Route - Maps URLs to internal destinations.
 * Shell - Handles CLI execution and tasks.
 * Storage - Provides different methods of caching data.
-* Traits - Pre-built PHP 5.4 traits.
+* Trait - Pre-built PHP 5.4 traits.
 * Translator - Handles the translation of certain filetypes to be used by the locale message system.
 * Transporter - Handles the different type of email transporting (SMTP, etc).